TrixSec/waymap/README.md

 # Waymap - Web Vulnerability Scanner.

-**Current Version**: 5.5.1
+**Current Version**: 5.6.1
 **Author**: Trix Cyrus
 **Copyright**: © 2024 Trixsec Org
 **Maintained**: Yes

 ## What is Waymap?
-Waymap is a fast and optimized And Automated web vulnerability scanner designed for penetration testers.
-It effectively identifies vulnerabilities by testing against a variety of payloads.
+**Waymap** is a fast and optimized web vulnerability scanner designed to identify security flaws in web applications.
+With support for multiple scan types and customizable configurations, it is a versatile tool for ethical hackers, penetration testers, and security enthusiasts.
+And Is Able To Scan For **75+ Web Vulnerabilities**

 ### Demo Video
 Check out this video to see Waymap in action: